 How can technical writing boost revenue?

 Good technical writing results in documents that contain useful, relevant, accurate and easily comprehensible information that the target users can use to achieve their goals.
-With the use of well written technical information, employees will have a clear understanding of procedures and processes, milestones and goals will be achieved on or even before schedule, costs will be reduced and productivity will increase.
+With the use of well written technical information, employees will have a clear understanding of procedures and processes, milestones and goals will be made on or even before schedule, costs will be reduced, and productivity will increase.
 On the marketing and sales side, easy-to-understand brochures, presentations, instructions and user manuals will attract customers and increase customer confidence.
-Thus, technical writing plays an important role in boosting revenue.
+Thus, technical writing plays a major role in boosting revenue.

 How can we help you?